Category

 Focusing on the “Safety” in Safety Culture

 Building a strong safety culture is a commitment, and providing proper training is one of the most important steps.
-Integrating OSHA safety meeting topics into your training doesn’t just check a box for compliance.
+Integrating OSHA safety meeting topics into your training doesn’t just check a compliance box.
 It also ensures that you’re leveraging best practices to enhance employee safety.

 By focusing on your safety program at every possible step, you’re empowering your employees to protect themselves and their teammates.
 Hopefully, they’ll never need to put their training into action.
 But if they do, you can rest easy knowing you’ve given them the tools to make the right choices.